-- 57. Antacid drugs are known to increase stomach pH and thereby increase the growth of nitrite-reducing bacteria which further elevate levels of nitrite.
+- 59. Under biologically relevant conditions, when nitrites are present, staggeringly high levels of NDMA are found in one dose of 150 mg Zantac, ranging between 245 and 3,100 times above the FDA-allowable limit.
+In terms of smoking, one would need to smoke over 500 cigarettes to achieve the same levels of NDMA found in one dose of 150 mg Zantac at the 25 ng level (over 7,000 for the 50 μ g level). - 60.
+Antacid drugs are known to increase stomach pH and thereby increase the growth of nitrite-reducing bacteria which further elevate levels of nitrite.
 This fact is well known and even present in the warning labels of antacids like Prevacid (lansoprazole) and was specifically studied with ranitidine in the original approval of the drug.
-Thus, higher levels of nitrites in patients regularly taking Zantac would be expected. - 58.
-In fact, NDMA formation in the stomach has been a concern for many years and specifically ranitidine has been implicated as a cause of NDMA formation by multiple research groups, including those at Stanford University. - 59.
-Existing research shows that ranitidine interacts with nitrites and acids in the chemical environment of the human stomach to form NDMA.
+Thus, higher levels of nitrites in patients regularly taking Zantac would be expected. - 61.
+In fact, NDMA formation in the stomach has been a concern for many years and specifically ranitidine has been implicated as a cause of NDMA formation by multiple research groups, including those at Stanford University.

+- 62. Existing research shows that ranitidine interacts with nitrites and acids in the chemical environment of the human stomach to form NDMA.
 In vitro tests demonstrate that when ranitidine undergoes "nitrosation" (the process of a compound being converted into nitroso derivatives) by interacting with gastric fluids in the human stomach, the by-product created is dimethylamine ("DMA") which is an amine present in ranitidine itself.
-When DMA is released, it can be nitrosated even further to form NDMA, a secondary N-nitrosamine. - 60.
-Moreover, in addition to the gastric fluid mechanisms investigated in the scientific literature, Valisure identified a possible enzymatic mechanism for the liberation of ranitidine's DMA group via the human enzyme dimethylarginine dimethylaminohydrolase ("DDAH") which can occur in other tissues and organs separate from the stomach. - on the ranitidine molecule, nitrite freely circulating in the body, or other potential pathways, particularly in weak acidic conditions such as that in the kidney or bladder.
-The original scientific paper detailing the discovery of the DDAH enzyme in 1989 specifically comments on the propensity of DMA to form NDMA: "This report also provides a useful knowledge for an understanding of the endogenous source of dimethylamine as a precursor of a potent carcinogen, dimethylnitrosamine [NDMA]."
-15
+When DMA is released, it can be nitrosated even further to form NDMA, a secondary N-nitrosamine. - 63.
+Moreover, in addition to the gastric fluid mechanisms investigated in the scientific literature, Valisure identified a possible enzymatic mechanism for the liberation of ranitidine's DMA group via the human enzyme dimethylarginine dimethylaminohydrolase ("DDAH") which can occur in other tissues and organs separate from the stomach. - 64.
+Liberated DMA can lead to the formation of NDMA when exposed to nitrite present on the ranitidine molecule, nitrite freely circulating in the body, or other potential pathways, particularly in weak acidic conditions such as that in the kidney or bladder.
+The original scientific paper detailing the discovery of the DDAH enzyme in 1989 specifically comments on the propensity of DMA to form NDMA: "This report also provides a useful knowledge for an understanding of the endogenous source of dimethylamine as a precursor of a potent carcinogen, dimethylnitrosamine [NDMA]."15 - 65.
+In Figure 3, below, computational modelling demonstrates that ranitidine (shown in green) can readily bind to the DDAH-1 enzyme (shown as a cross-section in grey) in a manner similar to the natural substrate of DDAH-1 known as asymmetric dimethylarginine ("ADMA," shown in blue).

 15 Ogawa et al, Purification and properties of a new enzyme, NG, NG-dimethylarginine dimethylaminohydrolase, from rat kidney, 264 J. Bio.
-Chem.
+CHEM.
 17, 10205-10209 (1989).